This is a translated version of my original article 遠端工作的兩難.

 Now that the pandemic is in full swing, it is no longer up to company executives to choose whether or not to work remotely.
 You can still work remotely; software is at your fingertips, and storage space is also available in the cloud.
 Unless someone wants to meet you in person, there is no task you can’t do at home.
 However, remote work is not free of problems; it will gradually surface over time:

 - Remote work relies on text messaging to keep track of staff productivity.
-If the person is introverted, he or she will likely not report the difficulties encountered proactively, which can be somewhat disruptive to managing progress or assigning work.
+If the person is introverted, they will likely not report the difficulties encountered proactively, which can be somewhat disruptive to managing progress or assigning work.

 - Communication lacks warmth.
 People like me, who seldom use emojis, can easily be mistaken for indifferent people.
 I’ll keep an eye out for that and add an emoji to slow things down.